-Today, a shopper posted a photo on Twitter that showed those large oversized bags, still sitting in the middle of store.
-They wrote: “This is how they are selling Yeezy GAP.
+Ye has responded to criticism of how his latest Gap collection is presented — instead of hangers, clothes were displayed in 40 oversize black Frakta bags planted on the floor and separated by color, size, and style — and he makes no apologies.
+To give you some backstory: Earlier this week, a shopper posted a photo on Twitter that showed those large bags still sitting in the middle of the store.
+They wrote, “This is how they are selling Yeezy GAP.
 The sales associate said Ye got mad when he saw they had it on hangers and this is how he wanted it.
 They won’t help you find ur size too, you just have to just dig through everything.”
 Interesting.
 And not everyone was a fan.
-“As a former visuals manager I can say this would make me quit my job if I were still on the visuals team,” one person commented on Twitter,
+“As a former visuals manager, I can say this would make me quit my job if I were still on the visuals team,” one person commented on Twitter.

 These products weren’t just another Yeezy drop, it was first time that Yeezy Gap, engineered by Balenciaga, was available to shop IRL, and fans (and surely some resellers) didn’t want to miss it.
 So when the doors finally opened at 10 a.m., shoppers were greeted by employees wearing signature Yeezy x Gap tees, black pants, and black rain boots.
 Like Ye.